vu-arma-dev/orthogonal-camera/calibration/readme.md

 ## Calibrate
-* Open a new terminal terminal window
+* Open a new terminal window
 * Run "rosdep install camera_calibration"
 * Run "rostopic list"
 * If the operation is successful, the topics provided by the camera will appear as: /camera/camera_info & /camera/image_raw.
 Note that because we are calibrating two cameras at once, the output reads "/stereo/left/" and "stereo/right" in lieu of "camera"

 ## Calibrate the first camera
 * Run "rosrun camera_calibration cameracalibrator.py --size 8x6 --square 0.03 image:=/stereo/left/image_raw camera:=/stereo/left" (Mofidy the size of the baord and the square according to the board you are using)
+* Move the checker board around (x, y, z, pitch, yaw, roll) until you obtain green lines for x, y, z, size, and skew.
+A "Calibrate" button will appear once the data collected by the camera is satisfactory
+* Press "Calibrate" and wait for a minute while it calibrates
+* Once it is calibrated, you will see "Calibrate", "save", and "commit" buttons.
+Press save and take note of location shown in the terminal.
+It will most likely save the file in a tmp location.
+* Press commit to store the data to the camera.
+At this point, the GUI exists.
+* Locate your saved calibration file (it will include pictures, a yaml file and a text file).
+The yaml file is important, save it.

 ## Calibrate the second camera
+* Work in the same terminal as camera 1
-* Repeat the previous steps
-* This time, run "rosrun camera_calibration cameracalibrator.py --size 8x6 --square 0.03 image:=/stereo/right/image_raw camera:=/stereo/right" (Mofidy the size of the baord and the square according to the board you are using)
+* Repeat the same steps as for the first camera but this time, run "rosrun camera_calibration cameracalibrator.py --size 8x6 --square 0.03 image:=/stereo/right/image_raw camera:=/stereo/right" (Mofidy the size of the baord and the square according to the board you are using)

+## Rectifying an image
+* This section is to be updated using the [image_proc package](http://wiki.ros.org/image_proc) info